 Approaching the banks for a Medical Loan might be just a little too slow.
 The fastest you could expect to get your money from a bank would be at least a few days, but probably longer.
 In this instance, you’d be better served to seek a Medical Loan with a private lender.

-Focusing heavily on the speed of process, private lenders make it a point to assess and approve Medical Loan applications very swiftly.
+Focusing heavily on the speed of the process, private lenders make it a point to assess and approve Medical Loan applications very swiftly.
 Quite often you’ll have your application approved and the money in your account that same day.

 This can be a huge load off your shoulder when dealing with an emergency.